iamhamidrezaee/MSP/README.md

 Applies feature engineering for improving the model performance and prediction accuracy.

-Explains every part of the project with great detail and description
+Explains every part of the project with great detail and description.

 ## Usage: